CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Time & Warranty Criteria

-California Lemon law rules provide coverage for a wide variety of vehicles and addresses a broad range of problems.
+California Lemon Law rules provide coverage for a wide variety of vehicles and address a broad range of problems.
 However, understanding the rules is essential; otherwise, your lemon law case could be easily dismissed.

 Types of Motor Vehicles